Qubit-Coding-Center-QCC/Levels/Level 1/README.md

 Students will be asked to create an account in [HackerRank](https://www.hackerrank.com/) platform to assess student learn.

-To sucessfully pass this level students should:
+To successfully pass this level students should:
 1. Solve all the *"Easy"* problems for Python in HackerRank.
-2. Pass [Problem Solving (Basic) Skills Certification Test](https://www.hackerrank.com/skills-verification/problem_solving_basic) availabe in HackerRank.
+2. Pass [Problem Solving (Basic) Skills Certification Test](https://www.hackerrank.com/skills-verification/problem_solving_basic) available in HackerRank.